CumulusNetworks/cumulus-cl-license-puppet/README.md

 ### Classes
   * `cumulus_ports`: Main class.
 It is empty

-### Defined Types
+### Custom Type
-  * `cumulus_license::license`:  installs a Cumulus Linux license if one does not exist.
+  * `cumulus_license`:  installs a Cumulus Linux license if one does not exist.
 The options provided by this defined type are:
     * `src`: this is the url to the license file location.
 It can be a local path like '/root/license' or a http or https url
     * `force`: installs the license even though one exists on the switch.